How Many Solar Facts Do You Know?

 8) There Are Two Ways to Capture Solar Energy

 Photovoltaic (PV) systems are the most commonly recognized solar energy systems.
-A photovoltaic system converts solar energy directly into electricity.
+A photovoltaic (PV) system converts solar energy directly into electricity.
 These systems use photovoltaic cells made out of some type of semiconducting material (such as silicone) in this energy generating process.
 When light hits this semiconductor, usable energy is produced.

 Concentrating solar power (CSP) is a second (less commonly known) way to convert sunlight into electricity.
 CSP devices use mirrors to concentrate sunlight in order to heat up some other material (usually a liquid such as water).
 This heated liquid creates steam, which is then used to power a steam turbine or generator.
 These turbines or generators, in turn, generate electricity.